McArctic/Minecraft-Bot/README.md

 # LetsTryThis

-A Minecraft bot I made for the PhoneBoy Discord Server.
-BIG WIP
+A minecraft bot I decided to make.
+I was just trying out the mineflayer API.
+Project is unfinished and I will probally never finish.